 Track Your Investments

-As you begin pulling together your various investments, it’s important to figure out how you’re going to keep track of it.
+As you begin pulling together your various investments, it’s important to figure out how you will keep track of them.
 Sure, you could pay someone to do it all for you.
 But that would just eat into your returns and your ability to grow your money.
-If you’d prefer to keep an eye on your investments yourself, check out services like Personal Capital, which help you pull together all the various threads of your financial life, from your budget to your investments on different platforms.
+If you’d prefer to keep an eye on your investments yourself, check out services like Empower, which help you pull together all the various threads of your financial life, from your budget to your investments on different platforms.

-Personal Capital can help you track your investments’ performance, spot potential problems, and keep an eye on your overall portfolio balance.
-It can also run your day to day budget, so it’s a very flexible platform that’s worth using once you’re ready to start keeping track of all this money.
+Empower can help you track your investment performance, spot potential problems, and keep an eye on your overall portfolio balance.
+It can also run your day-to-day budget, so it’s a very flexible platform worth using once you’re ready to start keeping track of all this money.

-The most important thing to remember is once you hit that million dollar goal mark you’ve been saving for, the work isn’t over.
+The most important thing to remember is once you hit that million-dollar goal mark you’ve been saving for, the work isn’t over.
 You could easily lose it with celebratory spending.
 Have a plan in place for how you want to make this money work for you.
-With the right investment vehicle, you’ll be cruising down the road towards financial freedom.
+With the right investment vehicle, you’ll be cruising down the road toward financial freedom.

-How much interest will I earn on $1 million dollars?
+How much interest will I earn on $1 million?

 To use a basic example, say you had an account with $1 million that paid 4% annually–in such a case, you’d earn $40,000 per year.
 What’s great about compounding interest, though, is by leaving your money in the account, interest would accumulate on the new balance.
 So after the second year, assuming no other changes, you’d have $41,600.

-You can retire with $1 million dollars if you manage your withdrawals appropriately.
+You can retire with $1 million dollars if you manage your withdrawals appropriately (it’s pretty tight, but do-able).
 The Rule of 4 says that you should withdraw no more than 4% of your total portfolio each year.
-Assuming you’re earning at least 4% in returns, you can effectively live off of interest-earned without touching your principal balance.
+Assuming you’re earning at least 4% in returns, you can effectively live off of interest earned without touching your principal balance.
 With a $1 million portfolio, this is $40,000 per year.